-- In line with the UK Government's commitment to introduce mandatory TCFD-aligned disclosure requirements across the UK economy by 2025, the FCA first introduced climate-related disclosure rules for listed issuers with a premium listing in 2020, followed by extension of the requirement to standard listed issuers in 2021. - For issuers with a premium listing, the new rules took effect for accounting periods beginning on or after 1 January 2021, with the result that the first annual financial reports subject to the new rule were to be published in early 2022. - For issuers with a standard listing, the new rules took effect for accounting periods beginning on or after 1 January 2022, with the result that the first annual financial reports subject to the new rule were to be published in early 2023. - The International Sustainability Standards Board (ISSB) launched the first of its IFRS Sustainability Disclosure Standards in June 2023: (i) IFRS S1 (General requirements for disclosure of sustainability related financial information); and (ii) IFRS S2 (Climate related disclosures). - In its response to exposure drafts of IFRS S1 and IFRS S2, and again in its October 2022 consultation on the UK's future Sustainability Disclosure Reporting (SDR) Framework (CP22/20), the FCA confirmed that it intends to consult on adapting the TCFD-aligned disclosure rules for listed issuers to reference the ISSB's standards, once finalised and made available for use in the UK.
-This is consistent with the UK Government's expectation that the ISSB standards will form the 'backbone' of the corporate reporting element of SDR.
+- In line with the UK Government's commitment to introduce mandatory TCFD-aligned disclosure requirements across the UK economy by 2025, the FCA first introduced climate-related disclosure rules for listed issuers with a premium listing in 2020, followed by extension of the requirement to standard listed issuers in 2021.
+For issuers with a premium listing, the first annual financial reports subject to the new rule were to be published in early 2022.
+For issuers with a standard listing, the new rules took effect for accounting periods beginning on or after 1 January 2022, with the result that the first annual financial reports subject to the new rule were to be published in early 2023. - The International Sustainability Standards Board (ISSB) launched the first of its IFRS Sustainability Disclosure Standards in June 2023: (i) IFRS S1 (General requirements for disclosure of sustainability related financial information); and (ii) IFRS S2 (Climate related disclosures). - The FCA has confirmed, most recently in its November 2023 policy statement (PS 23/16) on Sustainability Disclosure Requirements and investment labels (see Slide 52), that it intends to consult on adapting its current TCFD-aligned disclosure rules for listed issuers to reference the ISSB's standards, once finalised and made available for use in the UK.
+The FCA expects to consult in 2024 on proposals to implement disclosure rules referencing IFRS S1 and IFRS S2 for listed companies, taking into account inputs to the Government's endorsement process. - At the same time. the FCA will consult on expectations for listed companies' transition plan disclosures, drawing on the outputs of the government's Transition Plan Taskforce (TPT).
+This is consistent with the UK Government's expectation that the ISSB standards will form the 'backbone' of the corporate reporting element of SDR regime.

-SUSTAINABILITY DISCLOSURES AND INVESTMENT PRODUCT LABELS
+SUSTAINABILITY DISCLOSURES AND INVESTMENT LABELS